erizov/Professor/semester_6/lecture_35_deployment_patterns/multi_armed_bandit/README.md

 ### Short Description

 A strategy for releasing software updates to production environments with minimal disruption.
+Solves problems like zero-downtime deployments, risk mitigation, and rollback capabilities.
+Example: Using blue-green deployment to switch traffic between old and new versions instantly.
+Works by maintaining parallel environments and using load balancers or routing mechanisms to control traffic flow.

 **Key Characteristics:**
 - **Time Complexity**: Varies